Topologies of nodal sets of random band limited functions: Topology and nesting not leaking

-We verify the requisite conditions to apply the version of Cheeger's finiteness theorem given in ~\cite[Theorem 7.11 on p.
-340]{Cha}.
+\begin{proof} The version of Cheeger's finiteness theorem given in ~\cite[Theorem 7.11 on p.
+340]{Cha} states that, given numbers $d,V,\Lambda>0$, there exists only finitely many diffeomorphism classes of compact $(n-1)$-dimensional Riemannian manifolds $\Zf$ with diameter $\diam(\Zf) \le d$, volume $\vol_{n-1}(\Zf)\ge V$ and whose sectional curvatures $\Lambda(x)=\Lambda_{\Zf;u,v}(x)$ corresponding to a $(u,v)$-plane at a point $x\in \Zf$ satisfy $|\Lambda(x)|\le \Lambda$.
+Here we verify the requisite conditions for this version of Cheeger's finiteness theorem.
 First endow $\Zf$ with the Riemannian metric induced as a submanifold of $\R^{n}$, the latter with its standard Euclidian metric.
 We need to show that $\beta,V,C$ above control the sectional curvatures (point-wise), diameter and the $(n-1)$-dimensional volume (from below) of $\Zf$.

 For the sectional curvatures one can express them in terms of $G$ and its first two derivatives.
 For example, for $n=3$ a classical formula ~\cite[pp. 139--140]{Sp} for the (Gauss) curvature $\Lambda$ of $\Zf$ at $x\in\Zf$ is given by